mojofunk/alta-doc/LIBMOJO-TODO.md

 Be able to build static binary with all modules built in.
 How will this affect licensing?

+Use only one top level wscript file?

+Use compiler flags dictionary in wscript and don't assume compiler.
+Add a way to specify toolset auto/gcc/clang/msvc

 ## Directory Structure

 ## C++11

+Which ones of the following should be used? most have overlapping functionality with glib.
+So is it better to rely on glib or c++ compiler seeing as both are dependencies?
+Does it really matter if functionality of public API is the same.
+It really only becomes an issue if for instance MSVC has bogus implementations that require work-arounds etc.

 switch to std:: smart pointer types